kaminiwalunj/mslearn-fabric/Instructions/Labs/Gettingstarted.md

 ## Prerequisites

 - Basic understanding of cloud computing and data analytics concepts.
-- Familiarity with Microsoft Azure services.
 - A Microsoft Fabric-enabled workspace with necessary permissions.
-- Access to Microsoft Fabric services such as OneLake, Data Engineering, and Data Science experiences.

 ## Architecture